-During this iterative process, several isentropic flow approximations in converging-diverging nozzles may be used and these are based on the area-Mach number relation connecting the Mach number to the nozzle area ratio and gas properties.
-Since its inception in 1903 by Stodola, this key expression has led to a substantial leap in our understanding of supersonic nozzle behavior; today, it can be found in most fundamental textbooks on the subject.
-3-7
+During this iterative process, several isentropic flow approximations in converging-diverging nozzles may be used, connecting the Mach number to the nozzle area ratio and gas properties.
+Since its inception in 1903 by Stodola [1], this key expression has led to a substantial leap in our understanding of supersonic nozzle behavior [2,3]; today, it can be found in most fundamental textbooks on the subject [3-7].

-Stodola's relation has been verified both experimentally and more recently via CFD.
-It is used in compressible flow simulations of the internal flowfield in solid rocket motors by Cheng, Liu and Sirignano, Jackson, Najjar and Buckmaster, and Stewart et al. It appears in one segment of Rocflu, a compressible Navier-Stokes solver intended for simulating rocket internal ballistics.
-11-14 It is also used in characterizing turbomachinery, 15-17 scarfed and contoured-plug nozzles, pulse detonation engines, and magnetohydrodynamic systems.
-More recently, it has been employed in applications of constructal theory by Bejan, and in modeling micro-thrusters and micro-combustors by Leach and Tosin et al. Its popularity as a simple design tool lies in its ability to predict the area ratio needed to produce a desired exit flow Mach number.
+Stodola's relation has been verified both experimentally [1] and more recently via CFD [8,9].
+It is used in compressible flow simulations of the internal flowfield in solid rocket motors by Cheng et al. [10], Jackson et al. [11], and Stewart et al. [12].
+It appears in one segment of ROCFLU, a compressible Navier-Stokes solver intended for simulating rocket internal ballistics [11-14].
+It is also used in characterizing turbomachinery [15-17], scarfed and contoured-plug nozzles [18,19], pulse detonation engines [20,21], and magnetohydrodynamic systems [22].
+More recently, it has been employed in applications of constructal theory by Bejan [23] and in modeling microthrusters and microcombustors by Leach [24] and Tosin et al. [25].
+Its popularity as a simple design tool lies in its ability to predict the area ratio needed to produce a desired exit flow Mach number.
 This feature is, however, not analytically invertible due to the transcendental nature of the Mach number dependence.
 At present, one must resort to tabulation or root finding in the process of estimating the expected exit Mach number for fixed area ratio and specific gas properties.
 In this study, we overcome this difficulty through the use of asymptotics.

 The inversion of a Mach number relation via asymptotics is not a novel concept.
-In similar context, the Prandtl-Meyer function has been treated by a number of researchers such as Probstein who introduced an analytical inversion of the Prandtl-Meyer function for particular values of the specific heat ratio.
-Day is also known for developing a hybrid inversion using a mix of analytical and computational tools.
-While these methods vary from those employed here, they lend support to the usefulness of analytical approximations for problems that arise in similar physical contexts.
+In similar context, the Prandtl-Meyer function has been treated by a number of researchers such as Probstein [26] who introduced an analytical inversion of the Prandtl-Meyer function for particular values of the specific heat ratio.
+Day [27] is also known for developing a hybrid inversion using a mix of analytical and computational tools.
+While these methods vary from those employed here, they lend support to the usefulness of analytical approximations for problems that arise in similar physical settings.
 The present relation will be derived with a sufficient degree of accuracy to serve as a direct and practical design alternative.
-Not only will this solution increase our repertoire of known approximations for compressible flow models, but it will also provide a simple alternative to tabulation and root finding.
+Not only will this solution increase our repertoire of known approximations for compressible flow models but it will also provide a simple alternative to tabulation and root finding.